Koreatown, Los Angeles: 1992 Los Angeles riots

 During the time of the riots, there was racial strife between Black and Korean Americans.
 In many predominantly Black neighborhoods, Korean citizens owned the majority of businesses.
 When White residents left the area, Koreans purchased their businesses from them for little money.
 Rapper Ice Cube spoke of this, along with Asian suspicion of Black residents in his 1991 album Death Certificate during the song "Black Korea".

 On March 16, 1991, a Korean store owner, Soon Ja Du, shot and killed a 15-year-old Black customer, Latasha Harlins.
 Du accused Harlins of stealing orange juice, and after watching her put down the jug and turn to leave, shot her in the head.
 Some historians view Du's posting bail as the breaking point in tensions.

-The 1992 unrest stimulated a new wave of political activism among Korean-Americans, but also split them into two camps.
+The 1992 Los Angeles riots stimulated a new wave of political activism among Korean-Americans, but also split them into two camps.
 The liberals sought to unite with other minorities in Los Angeles to fight against racial oppression and scapegoating.
 The conservatives emphasized law and order and generally favored the economic and social policies of the Republican Party.
 The conservatives also tended to emphasize the political differences between Koreans and other minorities, specifically Blacks and Hispanics.
 Despite this divide within the Korean American community, the 1992 riots also inspired further efforts to build coalitions.
 The 1992 Koreatown Peace Rally was a record-setting demonstration with over 30,000 attendees representing intergenerational and interethnic solidarity.

 The week-long rioting and looting destroyed much of Koreatown.
 There was $50 million worth of damage done, half of which was on Korean-owned businesses.
 During the riots, roads between Koreatown and safer neighborhoods were blocked off.
 Some Korean-Americans speculated that they were being trapped in the danger.
 One resident said, "It was containment.
 The police cut off traffic out of Koreatown, while we were trapped on the other side without help.
 Those roads are a gateway to a richer neighborhood.
 It can't be denied."
 Some Korean Americans who survived the riot have said that people of minority races and ethnicities were not served fairly by the current social system.

-An 18-year-old Korean American, Edward Song Lee, and his three friends went to protect a Korean-owned pizza shop.
+An 18-year-old Korean American, Edward Song Lee, and his three friends went to protect a Korean-owned pizza shop, along with other store owners and volunteers who would constitute the rooftop Koreans.
 Lee was accidentally shot to death by Korean shopkeepers who mistook him and his friends for looters.
 Hyungwon Kang captured a photograph of Lee's body in the street.

-The 1992 Los Angeles riots had a significant impact on the community, solidifying the importance of community-based nonprofit organizations, such as the Koreatown Youth and Community Center (KYCC) and Koreatown Immigrant Workers Alliance (KIWA) (see Community Organizations section) (Chung, 2005).
+The 1992 unrest had a significant impact on the community, solidifying the importance of community-based nonprofit organizations, such as the Koreatown Youth and Community Center (KYCC) and Koreatown Immigrant Workers Alliance (KIWA) (see Community Organizations section).
 These organizations advocated for reparations and protections for Korean Americans, who received little support from government authorities as a result of their low social status and language barrier.